sebastianfelipe/parallel-aes/README.md

 ./scripts/tests/run.sh

+Run these commands from root directory if you use the default parameters.

+Enjoy it! :)

 Note: I wrote this code for academic purposes.
 Please read the instructions carefully before use it.
 I am not responsible for the misuse of this program.
-Enjoy it! :)